gabokatta/gkrend/README.md

   - Geometry Color.
   - Geometry Size.
   - Apply Animations (Only 2 available because I'm Lazy)
+- Orbital Camera that allows the user to "move" the object around.
+(Touch Screens Supported as well!)
+- Scrollwheel used to zoom in/out.

 > All of those in real-time! (craaazy right?)

 ### **Miscellaneous**